sir-dunxalot/scss-super-layout/README.md

 scss-super-layout
 =================

 Super simple but clever responsive layout for sass-based apps.
-Automatically has sidebar, scalable content, stacked nav bar, sticky footer, and full-size centering of hero units.
+Automatically enables:
+- Sidebar
+- Scalable content
+- Stacked nav bar
+- Sticky footer
+- Full-size centering of hero units/modals

 Layout is in `layout.scss` and some useful helpers you may want to use in your app are in `placeholders.scss`.